mattesCZ/cm-bikers/CONTRIBUTING.md

 - Avoid unnecessary changes.
 A PR should only contain the necessary changes for the particular feature/bug/documentation/... that it is meant for.
-- Commit messages (and therefore PR titles) must follow the format `type(component): short message` and be absolutely no longer than 100 characters in length.
+- Commit messages (and therefore PR titles) must follow the format `issue(number of issue if any): short message` and be absolutely no longer than 100 characters in length.
 80 characters or less is preferable.

 This style is very similar to those for AngularJS, so check out [their